-The Planning board reviewed the 13 business rezonings at their regular scheduled meeting on September 3rd 2019.
+The planning board reviewed the proposed rezonings at their regular scheduled meeting on September 3rd 2019.
 Planning staff gave a brief overview of the rezoning process explaining that these 13 parcels made up the counties last attempt at non-conforming business rezonings.
 Chair Lucier recommended forgoing the power point presentation presented at the August 19th Commissioners meeting as he and vice chair Siverson, along with Bill Arthur had been there to see it.
-Owing to the amount of public comment anticipated for the Het Landhuis farm venue parcels, the planning board elected to discuss those parcels separately form the other ten.
-There were two public comments in opposition to the rezoning and the owner was not in attendance.
-The speakers informed the planning board that they spoke on behalf of the crowd and the audience assented by raising their hands.
-The planning board voted to deny the rezoning by a vote of 8 for and 1 against, with 1 abstention.
-The Board sited incompatibility with neighboring land uses and the intense neighbor opposition to the rezoning.
+Owing to the amount of public comment anticipated for the Het Landhuis farm venue parcels, the planning board elected to discuss those parcels separately form the other thirteen.
+The planning board also chose to discuss parcel 65032 separately, as there was some discussion of the Heavy Industrial classification.
+Consequently, nine parcels remained for the Planning Board to consider simultaneously.
+There was no public comment regarding any of the nine parcels, and the planning board voted unanimously to recommend approval of the rezoning.